 After a long pause, she replied: “You know what, that is exactly how I feel!”.

 We started to unpack what was going on.
-It turned out that her role was in fact not sufficiently well defined and that the whole new set-up had been created without proper attention to role overlap and responsibilities.
-There are numerous ways a coach could have intervened in that instance.
-What is important is noticing that what is going on during the session might be a sign of what the client is experiencing in their world.
+It turned out that her role was in fact not very well-defined and that the whole new set-up was created without proper attention to role overlap and responsibilities.
+There are many ways a coach could have intervened in that instance.
+So, there is no magic bullet or ‘right’ answer.
+What is important is noticing how what is going on during the session might be a sign of what the client is experiencing in their world.

 Willingness to be ‘wrong’

-Sometimes, we will get it ‘wrong’ as coaches and that is okay.
-I happened to be right in that instance, but equally my confusion could have been triggered by something else that may have had nothing at all to do with her situation.
-And, if it does not relate to the client, at least we would have prevented it from becoming a distraction.
+Sometimes (or many times!), we will get it ‘wrong’ as coaches and that is okay.
+I happened to be right in that instance, but equally my confusion could have been triggered by something else.
+Something that may have had nothing at all to do with her situation.
+And, if it does not relate to the client, at least you clarified it.
+By noticing, checking and discarding it, you prevent a growing feeling from becoming a distraction.
+So, there is never really a ‘wrong’ intervention.

-Navigating the significance of what we notice is part of the fine line we walk as coaches.
+Making judgement calls on the relevance of what we notice is part of the fine line we walk as coaches.
 The key is being willing to offer-up what you are noticing, while not being attached to the result.
-Hold your hypotheses lightly.
+Hold your hypotheses lightly!
+If you do so, it will serve the client.